Distributionally Robust Regret Optimal Control Under Moment-Based Ambiguity Sets: Convex Reformulation

 so minimizing this term with respect to $K$ corresponds to solving the robust regret optimal control problem $ \min_{K \in \Lcal} \max_{\|\bar{w}\|_2\le 1} R(K \bar{w}, \bar{w})$, as studied in \citep{GoelTAC2023,sabag2021regret}.

 The Schatten $q$-norm penalty $r_2 \|C(K)\|_q $ stems from uncertainty in the covariance matrix, which is assumed to lie within a Schatten $p$-norm ball, with $1/p + 1/q = 1$.
 Thus, when the covariance uncertainty set is defined via the nuclear norm ($p=1$), the dual Schatten $q$-norm reduces to the spectral norm, and the two regularization terms in \eqref{eq:K_star} combine to form a single penalty of the form $(r_1 + r_2) \|C(K)\|_\infty$.
-Conversely, when the covariance matrix is bounded in spectral norm ($p = \infty$), the dual Schatten $q$-norm reduces to the nuclear norm, yielding a regularization term of the form $ r_2 \|C(K)\|_1 = r_2 \trace{C(K)}$, which coincides with the expected regret of a linear controller $K$ under a zero-mean disturbance process with isotropic covariance $r_2 I$.
-When the cost function \eqref{eq:cost} is separable across time periods (i.e., $Q$ and $R$ are block diagonal), the quantity $ \trace{C(K)}$ is minimized by the classical linear-quadratic regulator.
+Conversely, when the covariance matrix is bounded in spectral norm ($p = \infty$), the dual Schatten $q$-norm reduces to the nuclear norm, yielding a regularization term of the form $ r_2 \|C(K)\|_1 = r_2 \trace{C(K)}$, which coincides with the expected regret of the linear controller $K$ under a zero-mean disturbance process with isotropic covariance $r_2 I$.
+When the cost function \eqref{eq:cost} is separable across time periods (i.e., $Q$ and $R$ are block-diagonal), the quantity $ \trace{C(K)}$ is minimized by the classical linear-quadratic regulator (see App. \ref{sec:lqr} of the supplementary material).

-With these insights, the \DRROC problem can be understood as \emph{interpolating} between three canonical control design objectives: (i) the nominal linear-quadratic stochastic control problem under the distribution $\PNom$ (as $r_1, r_2 \rightarrow 0$); (ii) the robust regret optimal control problem (as $r_1 \rightarrow \infty)$; and (iii) the classical linear-quadratic regulator (as $r_2 \rightarrow \infty$ and $p = \infty$).
+With these insights, the \DRROC problem can be understood as \emph{interpolating} between three canonical control design objectives: (i) the nominal linear-quadratic stochastic control problem under the distribution $\bar{P}$ (as $r_1, r_2 \rightarrow 0$); (ii) the robust regret optimal control problem (as $r_1 \rightarrow \infty)$; and (iii) the classical linear-quadratic regulator (as $r_2 \rightarrow \infty$ and $p = \infty$).
 Thus, by tuning the ambiguity set parameters $(r_1,r_2,p)$, one can design controllers that trade off nominal performance and robustness to different forms of distributional shift.